oisdk/masters-thesis/esop-2024/response.markdown

 > However, the countdown example doesn’t really demonstrate the aforementioned
 > ability: the exhaustive search is performed on a type which is complex but still
 > doesn’t involve functions, so I find the example somewhat unsatisfactory.

-Indeed, this is an oversight on our part.
-Originally, the type in question was meant to contain a function: the isomorphism between `Fin`s, used to represent permutations.
-However, as noted in the paper, this type doesn't work for efficiency reasons, so we used a different representation of permutations.
-Missing from the paper (but to be included in an update) is a proof that the two representations are isomorphic, and therefore equivalent, resulting in a finiteness proof over a type which *does* contain a function.

 > Also,
 > while using a larger example is a good idea, in this case exhaustive search is
 > not a good way to solve the countdown problem.